Coronavirus latest: Austria bans travelers from Italy without health certificate | DW | 10.03.2020

 - Wizz Air

-- Easyjet — most of its flights to Milan, Venice and Verona
+- Easyjet — the carrier canceled most of its flights to Milan, Venice and Verona

 - Lufthansa and subsidiary Eurowings — the German airline are continuing to offer flights to Italy while saying it is keeping a close eye on the situation.